USEPA/Microcystinchla/manuscript/f1000_revisions/response.md

     - **Response:**  We agree and have added some additional wording to the Data section indicating that the samples are taken at the same time.

 ## Improved discussion needed on alternative indicators for cHABs and cyanotoxins not assessed in the NLA:
-Brief mention is given to phycocyanin (one study), and the additional language (about phycocyanin not always being available for measure and when measured, it is for only measuring pigment and not toxins) is equally relevant for chl a.
+Brief mention is given to phycocyanin (one study), and the additional language (about phycocyanin not always beiThese blooms are expected to increase in frequecy and severity due to the impacts of climate change ng available for measure and when measured, it is for only measuring pigment and not toxins) is equally relevant for chl a.
 The same in vivo handheld fluorometers and continuous monitoring solutions available for chl a are now widely available for phycocyanin, often at the same cost as a rapid measure for chl a.
 Phycocyanin, like chl a, does not measure toxin either, but phycocyanin in many studies has outperformed chl a, and in some studies it has not (especially when toxin concentration is low).
 Historical records on PC are likely not as great as chlorophyll a.
 Overall, several studies on this topic have been produced in the last two to four years (see Zamyadi and Dorner’s work), with one study using phycocyanin to predict non-alcoholic liver disease presuming a relationship with cyanotoxins (Zhang et al. 2015)
-    - **Response:**
+    - **Response:**  We agree that phycocyanin is more closely linked to microcystin than is chl *a*.
+Our paragraph mentioning phycocyanin was confusing and did suggest that chl *a* had a stronger association.
+Wording of that paragraph has been changed and the Ahn et al paper was added as reference.
+We feel that further discussion of phycocyanin, while important, is beyond the scope of our paper with its focus on chlorophyll.

 ## Consideration desired on region-specific criteria or limitations of national recommendations for chl a:
 With nearly 30% of the lakes in the temperate plains being coded as poor for chlorophyll a in the 2007 NLA, what impact would these conditional probabilities have on these lakes?
 Should the lake managers in this region be monitoring continuously all the time?
 What are the mean/median chlorophyll a  levels for this part of the U.S?
 Regional variability may be really important and did the conditional probability approach take this into consideration or can it take it into consideration?
 Is there a way to evaluate if there are significant regional effects in the U.S?
 For nutrient standards in the U.S. and macroinvertebrate assessments, EPA has had to issue region-specific guidelines/criteria, etc. for some parameters.